What Is Cystic Fibrosis?

 Over time, this thick mucus builds up inside your airways.
 This makes it hard to breathe.
 The mucus traps germs and leads to infections.
 It can also cause severe lung damage like cysts (fluid-filled sacs) and fibrosis (scar tissue).
 That’s how CF got its name.

-More than 30,000 people in the U.S. live with cystic fibrosis (CF.) Doctors diagnose about 1,000 new cases each year.
+More than 30,000 people in the U.S. live with cystic fibrosis.
+Doctors diagnose about 1,000 new cases each year.

-It’s not contagious.
-It’s caused by a change, or mutation, in a single gene called the cystic fibrosis transmembrane conductance regulator (CFTR.)
-This controls the flow of salt and fluids in and out of your cells.
-If the CFTR gene doesn’t work the way it should, a sticky mucus builds up throughout your body.
+Cystic fibrosis is caused by a change, or mutation, in a gene called CFTR (cystic fibrosis transmembrane conductance regulator).
+This gene controls the flow of salt and fluids in and out of your cells.
+If the CFTR gene doesn’t work the way it should, a sticky mucus builds up in your body.

-To get CF, you have to inherit a mutated copy of the gene from both your parents.
+To get CF, you have to inherit the mutated copy of the gene from both of your parents.

-If you inherit only one, you won’t have any symptoms.
-But you’ll be a “carrier” of the disease.
-That means there’s a chance you could pass it on to your own children one day.
+If you inherit only one copy, you won’t have any symptoms, but you will be a carrier of the disease.
+That means there’s a chance you could pass it to your children.

 About 10 million Americans are CF carriers.
 Every time two CF carriers have a baby, there’s a 25% (1 in 4) chance that their baby will be born with CF.

 Early diagnosis means early treatment and better health later in life.
 Every state in the U.S. tests newborns for cystic fibrosis using one or more of these three tests: